 Today you have the option a one-hour long tail boat tour of Bangkok's famous klongs, or canals to the royal temple of Wat Po.
 Introduce yourself to Thai Buddhist culture and show you the famous reclining Buddha.
 Why not take some time for afternoon shopping, a visit to Grand Palace or a stroll through the backpacker area.
 We will meet back at the hotel within easy walking distance to the train station where we board our overnight train to Chiang Mai.
+Enjoy one of two street food crawls with the group and CEO while in Bangkok.
+Bring your appetites and your wallets, and the CEO will bring you to the best spots and teach you a bit about the local street food.
 Tonight's accommodation is an overnight sleeper train.
 Beds are dormitory style, with bunks on two layers along the side of the train carriage.
 There are curtains along each bunk for privacy.
 Your luggage will be accessible during the journey.
 The train has air-conditioning and clean bedding is provided for each bunk.
 There are both western style and asian style toilets at the end of each carriage.
 Food and drinks are served on the train but you can always bring your own food from the shops and restaurants in the train station.
 Note: Due to disruptions of Thai trains in the north during the monsoon season, trips running July through October may be upgraded to a flight and extra hotel night in Bangkok.
 Approx travel time: Bangkok to Chiang Mai by sleeper train: 12-13 hours

 Day 3 Chiang Mai